 - The name of the dealer and the dealer's General Distinguishing Number from whom the used school bus was purchased

-- Who manufactured the school bus, date of manufacture, and to which states' specifications the school bus was manufactured
+- The manufacturer, date of manufacture, and to which state’s specifications the school bus was manufactured

-If the district was unsure if the vehicle was originally built to Texas specs, refer to the body data (identification) plate which has the following requirement:
+If your district is unsure if the vehicle was originally built to Texas specifications, refer to the body data (identification) plate which has the following requirement:

-Each body shall bear a permanently attached metal plate, attached with rivets, showing the name of the manufacturer, the date of body manufacture, the body serial number, and the "Maximum Design Capacity".
-The plate shall have a space for the dealer to enter information.
-The dealer shall enter TX and the specification year (example TX YY).
+Each body shall bear a permanently attached metal plate, attached with rivets, showing the name of the manufacturer, the date of body manufacture, the body serial number, and the "Maximum Design Capacity" and the “Equipped Capacity”.
 The plate shall be attached in the driver’s area.
-Decals and glue are not acceptable.
-[Section C-Body Specifications , BODY DATA (IDENTIFICATION) PLATE]
+Decals and glue are not acceptable. -Texas School Bus Specifications [Section B-2, Bus Body and Chassis Specifications]